 There are a few notable differences between C7 Christmas Light Bulbs and C9 bulbs that you should understand when deciding which one would work best for your intended Holiday lighting application.
 Here are a few to keep in mind.

 C9 bulbs are larger, over 2 inches long, and fit an E17 base.
-They are available in 7 or 10 watts for incandescent bulbs and are generally used in the same ways as a C7 bulb.
+They are usually available in 7 or 10 watts for incandescent bulbs and are generally used in the same ways as a C7 bulb.

-C7 LED light bulbs use 90% less electricity, but are the same size, and can fit into the same size lighting string as incandescents.
+C7 LED light bulbs use 90% less electricity, but are the same size, and can fit into the same size lighting string as incandescent lights.
 They generally have 3 LEDs per base and come in smooth, faceted and dimmable finishes.
 C9 LED have the same basic attributes as the C7s but usually have 5 LEDs to the base.

 If you wish to use either variety in animated light shows, be sure to opt for dimmable bulbs.
 The LED varieties also have a wider variety of effects and finishes than their incandescent counterparts.
 The LED versions of the C7 & C9 strings utilize approximately 1/10th of the wattage of the incandescent versions.
 So you can usually utilize about 10 times as many bulbs on one run of LED's vs incandescent options.